'I'm better than that': Serena stunned at Australian Open - WHIZ News

 That will come against 78th-ranked Ons Jabeur of Tunisia, who ended the career of Caroline Wozniacki by eliminating the 2018 Australian Open champion and former No. 1 by a 7-5, 3-6, 7-5 score.

-The 29-year-old Wozniacki had announced that she would retire after this tournament and after what became her final match, she sat on her courtside chair and cried.
+The 29-year-old Wozniacki had announced that she would retire after this tournament.
+Following her final match, she sat on her courtside chair and cried.

 At least the Dane was able to quickly joke about the circumstances, saying: “It was only fitting that my last match ended with a forehand error.”

-She and Williams are close friends and their matches ended around the same time.
-They ran into each other in the locker and “were both kind of bummed,” said Williams, who teared up herself while discussing Wozniacki.
+She and Williams are close friends; their losses concluded at around the same time.
+They ran into each other in the locker room and “were both kind of bummed,” said Williams, who teared up herself while discussing Wozniacki.

-Other winners early Friday included No. 1 Ash Barty, two-time major champion Petra Kvitova and No. 22 Maria Sakkari.
+Friday’s winners included No. 1 Ash Barty, two-time major champion Petra Kvitova, No. 18 Alison Riske and No. 22 Maria Sakkari.
+In men’s action, defending champ Novak Djokovic, No. 14 Diego Schwarzman and unseeded Marton Fucsovics advanced.

+The defending women’s champion, Naomi Osaka, was scheduled to take on 15-year-old sensation Coco Gauff at night.

 This was the first Grand Slam tournament in 11 years with each of the top 10 seeded women reaching the third round.
 Who would have suspected Williams would be the first to lose?